op7ic/amphunt/README.md

 net + administrator
-vulnerable software (using event code 1107296279) wevtutil.exe cl (cleanup ofr event logs)
+vulnerable software (using event code 1107296279) wevtutil.exe cl (cleanup ofr event logs) hacking tools (see hashset/hacking-tools)
 ```

-## Downloading github hashes for popular hacking tools:
+## GitHub hashes for popular hacking tools:

 Various GitHub repositories can also be used for hunting.
-SHA256 hashes, from GitHub repositories, along with historic versions, are captured in the [hashset](hashset/) directory under either [exploits](hashset/exploits) folder or [hacking-tools](hashset/hacking-tools).
+SHA256 hashes from these repositories, along with historic versions, are captured in the [hashset](hashset/) directory under either the [exploits](hashset/exploits) folder or the [hacking-tools](hashset/hacking-tools).
 At present, the following repositories are fully hashed (including all historical commits):

 - [linux-kernel-exploits](https://github.com/SecWiki/linux-kernel-exploits)
 - [LaZagne](https://github.com/AlessandroZ/LaZagne)